danielkoll/tidally-locked-coordinates/README.md

 ### Convert GCM output from standard/Earth-like coordinates into a tidally locked coordinate system.
 These transformations are useful for plotting and analyzing global climate model (GCM) simulations of slowly rotating tidally locked planets, i.e., Earth-like planets inside the habitable zone of small stars.
-For example, at slow enough rotation a planet's climate and circulation starts to become approximately symmetric around the substellar point.
+For example, they can be used to leverage the fact that a slowly rotating planet's climate will start to look approximately symmetric about the axis of insolation.

 For derivations and definitions, see Koll & Abbot (2015), Appendix B.
 <img src="KollAbbot_Fig1.png" width="500">